 The quality of the export can be set in the dialog, which influences the quality of the resulting model but also the time necessary to generate the export.
-With the check boxes, it is possible to select what should be exported from the project.
+The check boxes can be used to select what should be exported from the project.
 Selection is limited to data that are currently visible in the 3D view of the application.
 Nerves, imported models, implants, density surfaces, virtual teeth and scanbodies can be selected.
 It is possible to export either to a file or directly to the installed VRMesh application for a license with a limited number of exports.
-The number of remaining exports is indicated on "Export" button and in the title of the window.
-Within the currently open project, the number of exports is only reduced once.
+The number of remaining exports is indicated on the "Export" button and in the window's title.
+The number of exports is only reduced once in a project that is currently open.
+By selecting the "Open in Alpha Al" or "Open in RayWare" or "Open in Uniz Dental", models can be exported to the respective external 3D printing software.